 Spending several weeks under quarantine offers the perfect opportunity to take a step back and think about the exact life you want to live.
 And in many cases, that involves a job or career change.

 Dig your resume out from the recesses of your hard drive and look it over.
 Then get to work rewriting a great resume tailored to the kind of job that can provide both more money and more meaning in your life.
+You can even upload your resume to TopResume and they will provide you with a free expert review.

 10. Take an Online Course or Certification